The 2020 Guide to Cannabis Payment Processing Solutions

 But don’t think that creating a great customer experience makes everything more expensive.
 In fact, seamless payments done smartly will make your business run smoother.
 And even more importantly, it’ll make you more money almost immediately because customers aren’t limited by the cash they have in their pocket.

-With a cashless ATM or debit solution, customers are no longer limited by what’s in their wallet.
+With a debit solution, customers are no longer limited by the physical money in their wallet.
 All in all, it’s a better experience and customers are more likely to return.
 And for you, the retailer, enabling all these conveniences for the consumer also makes it easier to run your business.

 Here's the proof: Data from Fundera found that the average cash transaction (across all transactions and industries) is $22.
 However, the average non-cash (or card) transaction is $112.
 That’s a huge difference.